4th Impact: 2020–2021: COVID-19 pandemic and Philippine lockdown

 The COVID-19 pandemic caught 4th Impact in the midst of their preparations to release their new original music.
 As the Philippines entered a country-wide lockdown, now considered to be one of the strictest quarantine protocols implemented in the world, the group struggled but eventually managed to release their first single since going independent, K(No)w More, toward the end of March 2020.
-The group, however, could not promote their work properly given that they could not even leave their home and was only able to connect with their audience via digital and social media platforms.
+However the group could not promote their work properly given that they could not leave their home and was only able to connect with their audience via digital and social media platforms.
 Faced with the prospect of dwindling chances to perform live gigs and appearances, the group moved into the digital space and started streaming live performances and fan interactions in Kumu, a Filipino-based livestreaming platform.

 4th Impact managed to thrive in the livestreaming space so much so that they were recognized as Celebrity of the Year in the 2020 Kumu Livestreaming Awards.
 They also released music video-esque song and dance covers on their Youtube channel to maintain fan and audience engagement.
 In August 2020, the group produced and streamed their online digital concert entitled Dream5, in celebration of the 5th anniversary of 4th Impact.
 They also produced and streamed a Christmas special online concert in December 2020.

 In February 2021, the group opened their own studio where they planned to practice, rehearse, produce and perform their own content.
-They also envision that their studio would someday be a platform where they can help introduce new Filipino artists.
+They also envisioned that their studio would someday be a platform where they can help introduce new Filipino artists.

 In October 2021, 4th Impact announced that they have signed with ShowBT Philippines and will be coming out with new original music soon.